ennuicastr/ennuicastr/README.md

   the clocks have different crystals, and so will drift naturally from each other over time.
 The traditional technique of having every user record separately, even when no one makes any mistakes, still creates headaches for editing, as the tracks will drift out of sync.
-EnnuiCastr resolves both of these problems by having the client software synchronize its time with the server *continuously*, and timestamp *every* frame of audio data.
+Ennuicastr resolves both of these problems by having the client software synchronize its time with the server *continuously*, and timestamp *every* frame of audio data.
 Server-side software can then resolve the timestamped audio frames into continuous